Miscolored/obs-browser-source/README.md

 # Logs
-The plugin writes some log information to the OBS log, which can be accessed through OBS via Help>Log Files>View Current Log The app writes some log information to a logfile on the container called score-card.log, which can be accessed through `docker exec -it score-card cat score-card.log`
+The plugin writes some log information to the OBS log, which can be accessed through OBS via Help>Log Files>View Current Log The app writes some log information to a logfile on the container called score-card.log, which can be accessed through `docker exec -it browser-source cat obs-browser-source.log`

 # Troubleshooting
 **Host not found or 404 errors when accessing score-card app (local)**